ericnewton/loggo/README.md

 limitations under the License.
 -->

-# logjam
-A scalable live log collection service and tools.
+logjam: a scalable live log collection service and tools.

+Why some new log collection service?

+# scalable: this service will allow many clients to send data to many servers
+# logging clients can be written in any language
+# built to answer simple questions: what happened between 2AM and 3AM last night?
+# must handle a million events / second